s3ql/s3ql/rst/installation.rst

 This will download all necessary Python dependencies and install S3QL in its own separate virtual environment.

+For a minor performance boost, set the `PYTHONOPTIMIZE` environment variable before running S3QL commands (perhaps by using a wrapper script).
+This disables the checking of debug assertions.
+Surprisingly, there does not seem any way to do this automatically for a Python application (otherwise S3QL would set this up by default).

 Installing from Git / Developing S3QL